RJ Barrett Hammers on Miami, Tennessee Avenges Kentucky Loss, Top Highlights

 New Mexico State's 1-Hand Slam

-O'Connell Rises For Dunk
+O'Connell Rises for Dunk

 Baker Delivers Rutgers Dagger